Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 Tracing the problem back to its root cause works like this:

 - Your money problems result from excessive spending or insufficient income.

 - Excessive spending and insufficient income problems are caused by life habits.

-In other words, people who ended up with credit card debt through overspending (as opposed to being caused by catastrophic events like medical bills, divorce, accident, etc.) shared some or all of the following common characteristics…
+In other words, people who ended up with credit card debt through overspending (as opposed to the cause being catastrophic events like medical bills, divorce, an accident, etc.) shared some or all of the following common characteristics:

 - Misplaced Priorities: They chose consumption and current lifestyle over investments and freedom.
-Their consumption decisions reflected the underlying belief that happiness was connected to more-better-different stuff.
+Their decision to consume reflected the underlying belief happiness was connected to more-better-different stuff.
 It’s not.

 - View Credit As Money: They used credit to extend purchasing power.
 It doesn’t work that way (except in the short-term).